 3. Pull up on all 4 push pins

-4. Gently, with little force remove the CPU cooler (you may feel the resist until the thermal paste release)
+4. Gently, with little force remove the CPU cooler (you may feel the resistance until the thermal paste is released)

 You can see how to remove your CPU cooler in this guide here.